THE CHALLENGE

 WiFi planning for education

-We conduct detailed WiFi site surveys before every deployment.
+Detailed WiFi site surveys happen before every deployment.
 Classroom construction varies wildly: a Victorian school with solid brick walls needs a fundamentally different access point layout to a 1990s steel-frame building with plasterboard partitions.
-We map signal propagation, identify dead spots and co-channel interference risks, and produce a heat-map design that covers every teaching space with the minimum number of access points needed.
-Fewer access points means lower cost and less co-channel interference, both of which matter when budgets are tight and device density is high.
+Signal propagation maps, dead-spot identification and co-channel interference analysis produce a heat-map design that covers every teaching space with the minimum number of access points needed.
+Fewer APs means lower cost and less co-channel interference, both of which matter when budgets are tight and device density is high.

 - AP One Enterprise for standard classrooms and offices